kmatheussen/qjackctl_macos/README.md

 This might work:

-1. Edit build_darwin.sh.
+1. Edit build_darwinx.sh.
 You might want to change P, CC and CXX.
-2. Execute ./build_darwin.sh
+2. Execute ./build_darwinx.sh